IGETC Advising Form Information

 Intersegmental General Education Transfer Curriculum (IGETC)

 Transfer students should review the ASSIST website for the most accurate list of approved IGETC courses and for a list of lower division course required for a major.
 In addition, use counseling services to review all transfer requirements –general education, major, units, campus/major selection criteria, and GPA.
 Full IGETC CERTIFICATION provides official recognition that the GE portion of transfer requirements has been completed and permits students to transfer from College of San Mateo to any California State University or University of California campus without having to take additional lower-division general education courses after transfer.
 As the last step in the transfer process, students should request an IGETC CERTIFICATION be sent with the final transcript to the transfer destination.
 The Office of Enrollment Services is responsible for transcripts and certifications.
-Students with coursework from other colleges or universities within the United States should use the CSM Transcript Evaluation service to determine if and how prior coursework can be applied to IGETC certification.
+Students with coursework from other colleges or universities within the United States should use the District Transcript Evaluation service to determine if and how prior coursework can be applied to IGETC certification.

 Use DegreeWorks to monitor progress to IGETC completion